windyboy/go-caatsm/docs/dev-guide.md

 - The NATS client keeps retrying the connection and automatically reconnects when NATS is back.
-- The JetStream consumer detects missing streams/consumers and, in dev/test environments, uses shared `EnsureStream`/`ensureConsumer` logic to auto-recreate them.
+- The JetStream consumer expects streams and consumers to exist.
-- In production environments, missing streams/consumers are treated as configuration/operational errors and are not auto-recreated; operators should investigate and fix the underlying issue.
+- In development, you may need to create them manually or ensure they exist before starting the application.

 ### Using Taskfile shortcuts